google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `sct_extensions` is a vector of 0 or more SCT extensions.
 This vector MUST NOT include more than one extension with the same `extension_type`.
 The extensions in the vector MUST be ordered by the value of the `extension_type` field, smallest value first.
-If an implementation sees an extension that it does not understand, it SHOULD ignore that extension.
+All SCT extensions are similar to non-critical X.509v3 extensions (i.e., the `mustUnderstand` field is not set), and a recipient SHOULD ignore any extension it does not understand.
 Furthermore, an implementation MAY choose to ignore any extension(s) that it does understand.